You can get free, confidential immigration and citizenship services and help with:

 Learn more and get updates about Temporary Protected Status (TPS).

-You can make an appointment with ActionNYC for free and safe immigration legal services.
+You can call the MOIA Immigration Legal Support Hotline to learn about free and safe immigration legal services.

 • Agency: Mayor's Office of Immigrant Affairs